rabindrakharel/pmo/docs/ui_components/EntityFormContainer.md

 ## Semantics

 EntityFormContainer is a universal form component for creating and editing entities.
-It uses the v8.3.2 `{ viewType, editType }` metadata structure, handles entity references via `ref_data`, and supports FormattedRow data.
+It uses the v8.3.2 `{ viewType, editType }` metadata structure, handles entity references via `ref_data_entityInstance`, and supports FormattedRow data.

 **Core Principle:** Backend metadata with `{ viewType, editType }` structure controls all form fields. viewType controls WHICH component renders, editType controls WHERE data comes from.